Signs and Symptoms

 Graves disease may cause a wide range of signs and symptoms.
 They usually develop slowly, often beginning as mild and going unnoticed at first, and then progressively worsen.
 Different people may experience a different combination of symptoms at various times.

 Graves disease can cause a condition known as exophthalmos or Graves ophthalmopathy.
 With this condition, tissue can build up behind the eyeballs and the eyelids can retract, leading to a characteristic fixed stare and protruding eyes.
 This can dry and irritate the eyes, interfere with vision, and in severe cases can cause damage to the cornea, the transparent covering at the front of the eye, and to the optic nerve, the nerve that transmits light images to the brain, resulting in vision loss.
+This symptom affects about 30% of the people diagnosed with Graves disease.

 Some other signs and symptoms may include: